headzoo/deskpro-api-es6-client/docs/TicketsApi.md

 <a name="setTicketMacroByIdApplyByTicket"></a>
 # **setTicketMacroByIdApplyByTicket**
-> Response setTicketMacroByIdApplyByTicket(id, ticket, opts)
+> Response setTicketMacroByIdApplyByTicket(id, ticket, filters)